-(ii) Research Centre funding for National Housing Research Program
+(ii) University Research Centre funding

 Revenue is recognised when the Company has the right to receive the funding from the Universities.

 (iii) Professional services revenue

 Revenue is recognised in association with the completion and provision of the contracted report to the contracted client, on a percentage of completion basis, which is measured via costs incurred for the transactions as a percentage of total planned costs.